Welcome to Merton Adult Learning, thank you for choosing to study with us.

 Our courses are delivered by your provider, on behalf of Merton Adult Learning.
 This is great because you have the benefit of a range of courses available to you, being delivered by experienced providers, whilst being underpinned by the quality assurance of Merton Adult Learning.

-Our Merton Adult Learning strategy shows that we are committed to providing high quality, sustainable adult learning in order to improve the social, economic, health and wellbeing of our residents.
-We deliver this through a strategic approach; commissioning provision to the best providers in the field and by developing sophisticated evidence based approaches to what we deliver.
+Our Merton Adult Learning strategy shows that we are committed to providing high quality, sustainable adult learning in order to improve the social, economic, health and wellbeing of our residents and those that take part in our learning.

 We actively welcome and celebrate equality and diversity and value the benefits that it brings to us, and the wider community.
 Our strong belief in motivating and empowering individuals to continue learning throughout their lives is supported by the variety of our courses which meet the diverse needs of our community.